 If you’re interested in doing your own research, creating your own asset allocation and handling trades on your own, then you’re more of a do-it-yourself investor.
 You probably want to open a brokerage account that offers you access to a variety of financial products.

 If you don’t have a lot of investing experience or just don’t particularly want to worry about the nitty-gritty of finding investments, you may want to use a robo-advisor.
 This is a service that builds and manages a preset investment plan, based on your situation and goals.
 Robo-advisors usually charge lower fees than financial advisors, and they cover the basics of investing.

 If you want more in-depth financial guidance, consider working with a (human) financial advisor.
 An advisor can help you create a comprehensive financial plan and manage investments on your behalf.
-This option is the most expensive than robo-advisors, but it also provides the most personalized help.
+This option is more expensive than robo-advisors, but it also provides the most personalized help.
 If you’re on the fence, check out this guide to whether or not you need a financial advisor.

 The final piece of the puzzle in your investing style is your risk tolerance.
 If you have high risk tolerance, more of your portfolio will be invested in equities (stocks).
-You might also be more will to invest in smaller companies, which means both a greater opportunity for growth and a greater risk of loss.
+You might also be more willing to invest in smaller companies, which means both a greater opportunity for growth and a greater risk of loss.